nevesw/nevesw/README.md

 I'am Wagner Neves, a senior software developer.

-My main skills are on .Net, Cloud, Web and Python development.During my career, I helped several companies to solve simple and complex problems adding value to them and valuable knowledge for me.
+My main skills are on .Net, Cloud, Web and Python development.
+During my career, I helped several companies to solve simple and complex problems adding value to them and valuable knowledge for me.

 In addition to the professional scope, I have a passion for studying areas such as new technologies, artificial intelligence, psychology, physiology and performance.